stbnrivas/dataModels/specs/PointOfInterest/Museum/doc/spec.md

     -   Optional
 -   `owner` : Museum's owner.

-    -   Attribute type: [Text](https://schema.org/Text) or a reference to an entity of type [Person](https://schema.org/Person) or [Organization](https://schema.org/Organization)
+    -   Attribute type: List of [Text](https://schema.org/Text) or List of URIs or a List of references to an entity of type [Person](https://schema.org/Person) or [Organization](https://schema.org/Organization)
     -   Optional